 A brake fluid flush can be done as part of a scheduled service – but sometimes we may recommend it outside of a regular schedule if we feel it's necessary.
 We are always happy to discuss the reasons why with you.

 Just because your fluid might look clean to the naked eye – that doesn't mean it's safe.
 When water has absorbed into the brake fluid, it isn't always visible, but it still might cause the boiling point to drop.
 Boiling fluid can be the reason for loss of braking pressure or even sudden and unexpected brake failure.
 A visual inspection won't necessarily tell you if there is dangerous amounts of water in your brake fluid, only a professional boiling point test can tell you this.

 The general guideline is every two years – however these are guidelines and so it is advised to monitor the condition of your brake fluid on a regular basis.

-At Eastside Automotive we offer a full 65 point safety check, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
-This safety report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe or budget in advance.
+At Eastside Automotive we offer a full 65 Point Vehicle Inspection report, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
+This report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe or budget in advance.